The Input File

 file_prefix = {string}

-output_file = {file} -> “default.out”
+output_file = {file} -> “default.log”

-default value = “default.out”
+default value = “default.log”

 MD Output File Keys